pdxmph/puppetverse/README.md

 - Done with your environment, but want to keep your changes and power down your VMs? `$ vagrant halt`
 - Done with your environment, and want to destroy your changes and start fresh? `$ vagrant destroy`

-Individual nodes can be halted or destroyed by naming them:
+Individual nodes can be halted or destroyed by entering their names after the `halt` or `destroy` arguments:

 `$ vagrant halt arrakis`
 `$ vagrant destroy arrakis`